• Skip to content

 3. Truth-in-Selling

-For instance, we responded to a furniture ad one time and when we went to the department store we discovered they were out of that particular item and the salesperson tried to sell us a similar item that was more expensive.
+For instance, we responded to a furniture ad one time.
+When we went to the department store, we discovered they were out of that particular item, and the salesperson tried to sell us a similar but more expensive item.

 Needless to say, we walked out of that store.
 Unfortunately, the sting of the “bait-and-switch” experience kept us from visiting that department store again.
-Not a good way to grow a customer base.
+It’s not a good way to grow a customer base.

 You owe it to your customers to deliver what is promised.